PushPushGo logo PushPushGo push service GDPR compliant

 As we're regularly monitoring the push notifications' statistics for PushPushGo's clients, we've noticed two particularly interesting trends worth taking into account:

-• Overall, web push notifications sent by local portals achieve similar CTR to national services.
+• Overall, web push notifications sent by local portals achieve a similar CTR to national services.

-• However, when it comes to the highest CTR for a single push notification, year after year we find a piece of local information concerning a topic that impacts the life of a certain local community.
+• However, when it comes to the highest CTR for a single push notification, local information concerning a specific area is always in the top-three list of the best delivery.

 Web push notifications are a simple, fast, and reliable way of sustaining a loyal base of returning subscribers for media of every size.
-If you want to learn more about its possibilities, drop us a line at [email protected].
+If you want to learn more about its possibilities, drop us a line.

 author photo